Katipunan: Revolution

-When the Katipunan leaders learned of the arrests, Bonifacio called an assembly of all provincial councils to decide the start of the armed uprising.
+When the Katipunan leaders learned of the arrests, Bonifacio called for an assembly of all provincial councils to decide the start of the armed uprising.
 The meeting was held at the house of Apolonio Samson at a place called Kangkong in Balintawak.
 About 1,000 Katipuneros attended the meeting but they were not able to settle the issue.

 They met again at another place in Balintawak the following day.
-Historians are still debating whether this event took place at the yard of Melchora Aquino or at the house of her son Juan Ramos.
+Historians are still debating whether this event took place in the yard of Melchora Aquino or at the house of her son Juan Ramos.
 The meeting took place either on August 23 or August 24.
 It was at this second meeting where the Katipuneros in attendance decided to start the armed uprising and they tore their cedulas (residence certificates and identity papers) as a sign of their commitment to the revolution.
 The Katipuneros also agreed to attack Manila on August 29.

 But Spanish civil guards discovered the meeting and the first battle occurred with the Battle of Pasong Tamo.
 While the Katipunan initially had the upper hand, the Spanish civil guards turned the fight around.
 Bonifacio and his men retreated toward Marikina via Balara (now in Quezon City).
 They then proceeded to San Mateo (in the province now called Rizal) and took the town.
 The Spanish, however, regained it three days later.
 After regrouping, the Katipuneros decided not to attack Manila directly but agreed to take the Spanish powder magazine and garrison at San Juan.

-On August 30, the Katipunan attacked the 100 Spanish soldiers defending the powder magazine in the Battle of San Juan del Monte or Battle of Pinaglabanan.
+On August 30, the Katipunan attacked the 14 Spanish soldiers (twelve Philippine soldiers and two Spanish officers) defending the powder magazine in the Battle of San Juan del Monte or Battle of Pinaglabanan, who were before noon reinforced by the 73rd "Jolo" Regiment, composed of Filipino soldiers under Spanish officers, under the command of General Bernardo Echaluce y Jauregui.
 About 153 Katipuneros were killed in the battle, but the Katipunan had to withdraw upon the arrival of Spanish reinforcements.
-More than 200 were taken prisoners.
-At about the same time, Katipuneros in other suburban Manila areas, like Caloocan, San Pedro de Tunasan (now Makati), Pateros and Taguig, rose up in arms.
+More than 200 were taken as prisoners.
+At about the same time, Katipuneros in other suburban Manila areas, like Caloocan, San Pedro de Macáti (now Makati), Pateros and Taguig, rose up in arms.
 In the afternoon of the same day, the Spanish Gov. Gen. Camilo de Polavieja declared martial law in Manila and the provinces of Cavite, Laguna, Batangas, Bulacan, Pampanga, Tarlac and Nueva Ecija.
 The Philippine Revolution had begun.

 In Bulacan, the Bulacan Revolutionary Movement was attacked by the strongest artillery forces ever converged in the capital town of Bulacan.
 This subsequently led to the Battle of San Rafael, where Gen. Anacleto Enriquez and his men were surrounded and attacked in the Church of San Rafael.